flokk.

 Mercado de San Agustin

 A compact covered market near the cathedral where you can assemble a picnic lunch from local cheese, jamón, olives, and fresh fruit stalls.
-It is relaxed, uncrowded compared to larger Spanish markets,
+It is relaxed, uncrowded compared to larger Spanish markets, and a practical introduction to Andalusian food culture for kids.

 shopping